 Many job applications require the candidate to write a cover letter, this is a great opportunity to speak directly to a potential employer.
 Unfortunately, many people do not do this properly or skip the process entirely because they do not know what to say.

 Cover Letter Tips & tricks

 To ensure your cover letter is professional and well-read it is essential to remember a few tips and tricks:

 - Always include your full name and contact details at the top of the letter.

 - Address the cover letter to the hiring manager, or the contact person listed on the job advertisement.
 This is more personal than writing ‘Dear Sir/Madam.

 - Include the company name and job title, this shows that you do not simply send out the same cover letter every time you apply for a job.

-- Address how you would be the best candidate for the role they have advertised by using the same words in the job advertisement.
+- Address how you would be the best candidate for the role they have advertised by using the exact words in the job advertisement.
 Relate your skills to the job listing.

 - Only include information which is relevant to the job you are applying for.

-If you’re looking for inspiration check out this link for an example of a good and bad cover letter by SEEK advice and tips.
+If you’re looking for inspiration this excellent article on writing a cover letter by Seek.com.au for an example of good and bad cover letters.